datadanacreate/GoodThought_NGO-Project-SQL/README.md

     GROUP BY assignment_id
 ),

---Rank assignments by impact score within each region, including only assignments with at least one donation assignment_rank AS (
+-- Rank assignments by impact score within each region, including only assignments with at least one donation assignment_rank AS (
     SELECT
         a.assignment_name,